NFL News: Former Saints Wide Receiver In The ‘Non-Call’ Drafted By Vince McMahon’s XFL

 — Dallas Renegades (@XFLRenegades) October 15, 2019

 As reported by Saints Wire, Lewis was one of five former Saints who were drafted in the XFL Draft.
-Lewis had some of the most NFL experience out of the group, but these players are hoping for another chance at professional football even if it is in a brand new league.
+Lewis had some of the most NFL experience out of the group, but these players are hoping for another chance at professional football even if it is in a brand-new league.

 - WR Tommylee Lewis — Dallas Renegades